Careers & RFP’s

 Qualifications

-• Deep understanding of Tribal nation-building, Tribal sovereignty, and environmental and climate justice principles.
+• Deep understanding of the principles and practices of Tribal Nation building, Tribal sovereignty, and environmental and climate justice.

 Education and Experience Requirements